radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 +
 GE>@FGFGGCEGGGGGGGFGGGGGGGGGGEGGGGGGGGCBGGGGGGGGGGE0CFGGGGEGBGGGGGFGGCGEGGG
 ```

+The first is the name of the read (its location on the plate).
+The second line contains the sequence data.
+The third line is unused.
+And the fourth line is the quality scores for the base calls.
+The [FASTQ wikipedia] (https://en.wikipedia.org/wiki/FASTQ_format) page has a good figure depicting the logic behind how quality scores are encoded.

+TO DO: The simulated data are 100bp paired-end reads generated as ddRAD, meaning there will be two overhang sequences.
+In this case the ‘rare’ cutter leaves the TGCAT overhang.
+Can you find this sequence in the raw data?
+What’s going on with that other stuff at the beginning of each read?

 ### FastQC for quality control
 To get a better view of the data quality, without looking at individual reads, we use automated approaches to check the quality.